KxSystems/docs/docs/license/azure.md

 4.  **Amendments to the Agreement**.
 KX may amend this Agreement at any time.
 This Agreement shall continue until the User downloads or is provided with a revised version of the Agreement.
-You acknowledge and agree that by continuing to use the Kdb+ Software from the date of revision, you agree to be bound by the revised terms.
+You acknowledge and agree that by continuing to use the kdb+ Software from the date of revision, you agree to be bound by the revised terms.
 You are solely responsible for monitoring any changes to this Agreement.
 Absence of notification does not